What is two-way messaging?

 Businesses in a wide variety of industries can use two-way SMS to keep their customers informed and engaged.

-For example, through automated appointment confirmations or changes and timely reminders, medical practices can send messages to their patients asking them to confirm their appointments.
+For example, through automated appointment confirmations or changes and timely reminders, medical practices can send two-way SMS messages to their patients asking them to confirm their appointments.
 Patients can respond, indicating whether they’re able to keep their appointments.
 Patients who respond that they can’t keep their appointments can be sent a list of available times, and can reply to the message to reschedule.
 This use case can be applied to several other types of businesses, such as restaurants or salons.

 Another use case for two-way SMS is the verification of certain real-world actions.
 For example, banks or credit card providers can send a verification message when they notice unusual charges on a customer’s account.
 The customer can respond to the message authorizing the charge.
 When the provider receives the authorization, they can allow the transaction to proceed.